Predicting the Pros

 How Does This Work?

 Every year, college football players leave school and try to play in the NFL.
-Most wide receivers don't make it.
+Most prospects don't make it.
 But some do — and scouts spend millions of dollars trying to figure out which ones.

-The computer gives each player a score from 0–100% — their chance of catching 1,000+ yards in at least one NFL season.
+The computer gives each player a score from 0–100% — their chance of hitting 1,000+ NFL yards in at least one NFL season.
 Higher score = better prospect.

 Think of it like a weather forecast, but for football careers.